manojmw/MultiOmics-ExomeSeq-Phenotype/README.md

       - The output produced by this tool need not be processed further and can be directly used for the 5.2_addInteractome.py script

-- You can use of any clustering methods, but the cluster output file should contain (Please refer to the sample_clusterFile.cls file in the Sample_Input_Files directory of the repository):
+- You can use of any clustering methods, but the Cluster File (Please refer to the sample_clusterFile.cls file in the Sample_Input_Files directory of the repository) should contain:

     -> Header: (Ex: #ClustnSee analysis export)</br>
     -> Followed by ClusterID (Ex: ClusterID:1||)</br>